 REVERSE OSMOSIS - A mechanical means of removing some of the water from the sap before boiling.

 SHELF LIFE/STORAGE - Unopened containers of pure maple syrup may be left in a cool dark place for 6-12 months without refrigeration.
 After opening. syrup should be refrigerated.
 Freezer storage keeps open or unopened containers indefinitely, and the liquid does not solidify.
-Any harmless mold that forms on the surface of opened syrup may be skimmed off, and the product may be used after reheating to 190'F. Place reheated syrup in new, airtight containers.

 SOFT SUGAR or MAPLE CREAM - A table spread with the consistency of peanut butter.
 Made by boiling syrup to a slightly lower temperature than that for maple candy, then cooling and stirring.